hipe-0/Midi-Arpeggiator/README.md

-# Midi-Arpeggiator

-Hello to everyone, My name is Hippolyte Mounier, I'm learning Arduino and electronics.
-I share this fun project that makes me very creative musically.
-It can be used as arpeggiator and as composition tool.
-Problem solving : It helps me  express out ideas quickly as I'm not a professional composer and can't really play the piano that well.
-This device is meant to be used with desktop softwares called Digital Audio Workstation (DAWs) like Ableton Live, FL studio, Reason and the like.
-It is plug-n-play and connects with a USB cable to the desktop computer.
-(But it has not enough power to be recognised by my Ipad).
-I'm surprised that this project turned out acheiving such professional level of usability and robustness so soon (1 week).
-Good job little arduino micro!
+# Midi-Arpeggiator: A Creative Tool for Musicians of All Levels

+Hi, I'm Hippolyte Mounier, and I'm learning Arduino and electronics.
+This fun project has been a great way to unlock my musical creativity.
+The Midi-Arpeggiator serves as both an arpeggiator and a composition tool, helping me quickly express ideas even though I'm not a professional composer or pianist.
+Designed for use with DAW software like Ableton Live, FL Studio, and Reason, this plug-and-play device connects via USB to your desktop, offering a seamless experience.
+Check out the demo and see how this little Arduino project turned out more professional and robust than I ever expected—after just one week of development!

 Demo here on Youtube https://www.youtube.com/watch?v=DeB5YvRfC6c